IASTODAY PRELIMS PRO 2021-REPUBLIC DAY SPECIAL LAST BATCH

 IASTODAY DAILY CAPSULE -DECEMBER 18 2019 NOTES [UPSC IAS Current affairs]

-Current affairs, Daily hindu notes, hindu notes, IAS EXAM, IASTODAY DAILY CAPSULES, MAINS 2020, Prelims Quiz, Prelims UPSC, PRS NOTES, Read Hindu, TARGET 2020, UPSC exam
+Daily hindu notes, Current affairs, hindu notes, IAS EXAM, IASTODAY DAILY CAPSULES, MAINS 2020, Prelims Quiz, Prelims UPSC, PRS NOTES, Read Hindu, TARGET 2020, UPSC exam

 IASTODAY DAILY CAPSULES -General Studies-02 IASTODAY CAPSULES are available free -date wise => CLICK HERE Supreme Court takes note of rising rape cases, seeks status report from states, HCs News Taking suo motu cognizance on the assessment of the criminal justice system regarding sexual offences, the Supreme Court sought a reply and status report from all the states and High Courts on aspects such as investigation process, collection of evidence, recording of statement of victim and time frame for trial.
 Sexual offences Taking serious note of the rising number of rape cases in the country, the apex court underlined the need to collate information and status reports to ensure holistic implementation of the provisions of the rape law.
 The top court also appointed senior advocate Siddharth Luthra as amicus curiae for assistance in the matter.
 An…